faenrandir/a_careful_examination/responses/response_to_faith_of_a_science_teacher.md

 For instance, King Benjamin talks about actual blood coming from Jesus's pores, but that idea was common in Joseph's time (see, for instance, [A Selection of Hymns and Spiritual Songs.
 1817.
 New York.](https://books.google.com/books?id=n1QXAAAAYAAJ&pg=PA303&dq=%22blood+from+every+pore%22&hl=en&sa=X&ved=0ahUKEwi84pTpuaDRAhWrrFQKHYwgBWkQ6AEIHDAA#v=onepage&q=%22blood%20from%20every%20pore%22&f=false)).

-And, to give just one more example, the description King Benjamin gives of Christ's suffering is similar to other works from the early 1800s.
+Also, the description King Benjamin gives of Christ's suffering is similar to other works from the early 1800s.
 [The Book of Wonders, Marvellous and True.
 1813.
 London.](https://books.google.com/books?id=vOgQAAAAIAAJ&pg=RA2-PA61&dq=%22suffer+temptations%22&hl=en&sa=X&ved=0ahUKEwjFnfOdvaDRAhWJxFQKHQIFAWsQ6AEIHDAA#v=onepage&q=%22suffer%20temptations%22&f=false) states:

 > I became flesh and blood to dwell with men; and like man I became an infant of days, to be born of the woman.
 Here I became in all things like man, to suffer temptations, to suffer persecution; to resemble man's weakness, by hiding myself.
 All this I have done, to be a judge of the infirmities of man, that 1 might be a judge of what man had to go through, and a clear judge of the different conduct in mankind.

+I'm currently working through the claims made by Tad Callister, so I hope to include more examples in the future on this point.

 **[FST-20]** _Or the allegory of the olive tree with all its complexity and doctrinal richness (see Jacob 5)?
 When I read that allegory, I have to map it out to follow its intricacies._